BartugKaan/BartugKaan/README.md

 * 🌍  I'm based in Turkey, İstanbul
 * ✉️  You can contact me at [bartugkaan.celebi@outlook.com](mailto:bartugkaan.celebi@outlook.com)
-* 📚  I'm interested with Ios development with Swift & Android development with Jetpack Compose
+* 📚  I'm interested with Mobile Development

 ### Frontend